google/trillian/quota/etcd/README.md

 During regular system operation, no quota-related maintenance should be required, as the system should generate at least as many tokens as it spends.

-If a token exhaustion happens, there are a few built-in mechanisms that allow for manual intervention.
+If token exhaustion occurs, there are a few built-in mechanisms that allow for manual intervention.
 The question of whether intervention is needed, though, is an important one and should be answered before any attempts are made to bypass the system.
 For example:

 * is the `logsigner` working properly and able to keep with the current demand?
 * is there a spike in requests that may justify the current token exhaustion?